The Ultimate Guide to the Process Safety Life-cycle

 A special type of IPL is known as a safety instrumented function or SIF.
 A SIF comprises at least one element for directly sensing a dangerous process condition, a logic solver to decide on the action(s) to be taken, and a final element which will take a direct action on the process to avert the hazardous condition sensed.

-Usually, each SIF will be designed to take action without any human intervention.
+Usually, each SIF will be designed to take action without any human intervention

 When SIF for different hazards are collected together into one logic solver, the collective is called a Safety Instrumented System - SIS.
 The SIS may comprise only a few SIF, or it may have tens or hundreds.
-There is actually no limit, although commercially available logic solvers will always have limits.
+There is actually no limit, although commercially available logic solvers will always have some limitations.

 The term SIL, Safety Integrity Level, is a measure of the amount of risk reduction provided by a Safety Instrumented Function (SIF) for each specific hazardous event.
 IEC 61511 requires that each SIF is designed to meet minimum risk reduction factors (RRF), between 10 times risk reduction at SIL 1, and >10,000 times risk reduction at SIL 4.